Getting to know our lions

 Why the lion lost his mane

-Male lions are known for their impressive manes, but you might notice that our male lion has lost his hair!
+Male lions are known for their impressive manes, but you might notice that ours has lost his hair!
 This is nothing to worry about.
-Murray is still in the family pride and, because of this, we’ve had to take precautions to ensure he doesn’t breed with his female relatives.
+Murray is still in the family pride and, because of this, we’ve had to take precautions to ensure that he doesn’t breed with his female relatives.
 The breeding of endangered animals is always carefully managed to ensure a healthy gene pool.

-Our vets have administered a short-term contraceptive implant to Murray.
-This is temporary and he is perfectly healthy, but the suppression of the male sex hormone caused his mane to fall out.
+Our vets have administered a short-term contraceptive implant to our male lion.
+This is temporary and he is perfectly healthy, but the suppression of the male sex hormone has caused his mane to fall out.

 Eventually Murray will move to a new home within a suitable collection as part of future breeding programmes.
 However, rehoming is a complex process and, in the meantime, he’ll remain on contraceptives to prevent in-breeding.